Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 Wrap-up

-When writing documentation, you should consider the information you want to convey and the language, structure, and presentation of your copy.
+When writing documentation, consider the information you want to convey and the language, structure, and presentation of your copy.

 The writing process is generally iterative as you build your text from an outline to real bits of text and, eventually, the full copy of your article.
 You can also add navigation through links and headings when writing for the web.